etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 To complete the line it is necessary to fill in either the "Inventory Amount" or the "Unit Cost".

 !!! info
-    It is important to remark that **product quantity on hand shown** in an "Inventory Amount Update" **can vary** if the "**Fix Backdated Transaction**" flag is active/not active in the corresponding Costing Rule.
+    It is important to remark that product quantity on hand shown in an "Inventory Amount Update" can vary if the "Fix Backdated Transaction" flag is active/not active in the corresponding Costing Rule.

 For instance, a receipt of 100 units is booked for a product at the current date, and after that another receipt of 50 units is booked for a product with a movement date in the past.
 This last one receipt is a "backdated" transaction.

 An Inventory Amount Update is launched for the product dated on between, before current date:

-- if the **"Fix Backdated Transaction" is active**, the "Inventory Amount Update" launched for the product, **will then consider the "backdated" transactions booked for that product**, therefore the stock shown will be 50 units.
+- if the "Fix Backdated Transaction" is active, the "Inventory Amount Update" launched for the product, will then consider the "backdated" transactions booked for that product, therefore the stock shown will be 50 units.
 Backdated transaction "movement date" is considered in this case.
-- if the **"Fix Backdated Transaction" is not active**, the "Inventory Amount Update" launched for the product, will then **not consider the "backdated" transactions booked for that product**, therefore the stock shown will be 0 units.
+- if the "Fix Backdated Transaction" is not active, the "Inventory Amount Update" launched for the product, will then not consider the "backdated" transactions booked for that product, therefore the stock shown will be 0 units.
 Backdated transaction "movement date" is not considered in this case but transaction "process date" (current date).

 Some fields to note are: